 In some countries, teaching English is an especially good option and there is often high demand.
 A surprising option is haircutting.
-If you get permission, you could even set up shop in a hostel.
+If you get permission, you could even set up a shop in a hostel.
 You would have no shortage of customers at your feet.

 You can also teach many different types of skills.
 This includes any type of language, musical instrument or dance.
-The demand is going to be different depending on where you are but people do tend to love learning new things, especially if the education is fun.
+The demand is going to be different depending on where you are but people do tend to love learning new things, especially if education is fun.

 Likewise, there may be demand for many other skills, although it’s worth researching this area before you head out.
 After all, some skills will translate to a different country better than others.